Greece says closing gap on austerity plan with troika

 Prime Minister Antonis Samaras’s government has been wrangling for weeks over the package, both internally and with the troika of European Union, European Central Bank and International Monetary Fund lenders.
 It must be approved before Athens can hope to get further aid under its latest bailout.

-The lenders initially rejected measures worth over 4 billion euros in the 11.7 billion euro package, but have since given the green light to cuts totaling 9.5 billion euros, the official told reporters.
+The lenders initially rejected measures worth over 4 billion euros in the 11.7 billion euro package, but have since given the green light to cuts totalling 9.5 billion euros, the official told reporters.

 “The talks are continuing, the gap has narrowed,” the official said, without specifying the latest measures the two sides had agreed on.
 “We are at 9.5 billion euros now.”

-Greek officials have previously said the lenders were unhappy over timid plans penciled in to fire civil servants - a politically sensitive issue in a country where the constitution bars such layoffs.
+Greek officials have previously said the lenders were unhappy over timid plans pencilled in to fire civil servants - a politically sensitive issue in a country where the constitution bars such layoffs.

 The unpopular plan also includes a new round of wage and pension cuts as well as reductions in disability and other welfare benefits that are expected to bring Greeks out onto the streets in the coming days to protest.